last update 20 March 2013

 Barnard Castle Market Cross - the white shop was Joseph Procter the Chemyst

 The East End of St Mary's Church.
-The Procter tomb is to the left of the gravestones here.
+The Procter grave is to the left of the gravestones here.

 This grave in St Marys Parish Church, Barnard Castle, contains Joseph's 3 wives, several infants and quite probably Joseph - how did the logistics of all that work?

-The top photo was taken in 2009.
+The photo on the left was taken in 2009.
 We returned in 2011 with a trowel and brush, and unearthed two more lines - a memorial to Robert which we have included in the transcription below.

 Sacred